5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 • Embrilliance Stitch Artist 3: really only for advanced digitizers

-• You have to have this level if you want to create your .bx fonts.
+• You have to have this level if you want to create .bx fonts.

 • Embrilliance Express